 It’s peony season and a fresh bouquet of yellow and pink peonies brighten up the coffee table tray.
 I simplified the fireplace mantle and added a trio of glass and white frosted votives and a sweet little lake house sign.

-A turquoise leather journal is our guest register.
+A turquoise leather journal is our Summer cottage guest register.
 Everyone who visits signs in.
 It’s so much fun looking back and remembering all the entertaining moments and fun weekend sleepovers.

 Read my blog post on how Ross and I made this DIY fireplace surround and mantel.